SynSur: An end-to-end generative pipeline for synthetic industrial surface defect generation and detection: Introduction

-Diffusion models present a data-driven alternative that can learn defect appearance directly from images and support controllable editing.
-Despite this potential, diffusion-based defect synthesis remains underexplored in industrial inspection~\cite{bai2025comprehensivesurveymachinelearning,wang2025review}, particularly pipelines that combine automated prompt generation, mask-guided synthesis, and automatic annotation for object detection.
-The main challenge in this approach is to support a pipeline that generates the desired defect conditionally and consistently .
+Deep learning has significantly advanced visual defect detection in industrial quality assurance~\cite{wang2025review}.
+However, these methods require large amounts of labeled data, which is difficult to obtain in practice: defects occur rarely, and annotation demands expert knowledge.
+The resulting small, imbalanced datasets limit model robustness and generalization~\cite{jin2022survey,wang2025review}.
+Synthetic data generation offers a promising solution.
+Traditional approaches rely on 3D rendering pipelines~\cite{denninger2020blenderproc,tremblay2018training,tremblay2018falling,sinha20256dstrawberryposeestimation} that provide explicit control over defect geometry and automatic labeling, but require detailed scene models and substantial manual effort~\cite{bai2025comprehensivesurveymachinelearning}.
+Moreover, the sim-to-real gap--caused by differences in texture, lighting, and sensor characteristics--often degrades detection performance on real data~\cite{wang2025review}.
+The core industrial challenge is clear: annotation budgets are fixed, defects are rare, and waiting for sufficient real data before deploying a detector is not operationally viable.
+SynSur addresses this by providing a fully automated path from a small set of real defect images to a filtered, annotated synthetic training set — requiring no manual prompt engineering, no manual sample curation, and no manual labeling beyond the seed annotations already needed to train any supervised detector.
 Hence in this work, we propose an end-to-end pipeline that derives an initial defect prompt from a Vision-Language Model (VLM), adapts a diffusion backbone with LoRA~\cite{hu2021loralowrankadaptationlarge}, inserts defects by mask-guided inpainting, filters the generated patches, and derives detection labels automatically.
 Furthermore, this enables us to evaluate how far diffusion-based models can be used as a practical source of training data when real annotations are scarce.
 We evaluate the pipeline on BSData~\cite{schlagenhauf2021industrial}, an industrial dataset of pitting defects on ball screw drives, analyze both the visual quality of the generated defects and their utility for downstream detection, and extend the study with a cross-dataset evaluation on the scratch subset of Mobile Phone Screen Surface Defect Dataset (MSD)~\cite{zhang2022fdsnet} to assess which stages transfer to a second defect domain.
-Our main contributions are: \begin{itemize} \item An end-to-end pipeline for industrial defect synthesis and annotation that combines VLM-based prompt generation, LoRA-adapted diffusion, mask-guided inpainting, sample filtering, and automatic label derivation for detector training.
-To enable reproducibility, we will release the synthetic defect generation code and all data used in our evaluations upon acceptance of the paper. \item A systematic analysis of prompt construction, LoRA selection, and synthetic sample filtering on BSData~\cite{schlagenhauf2021industrial}, linking synthetic defect quality to downstream detection utility. \item We evaluated our approach against baseline detectors that employ both CNN- and transformer-based architectures across combinations of real-only, synthetic-only, mixed, and union training regimes.
-Our results show that synthetic data is most effective as augmentation when real data is scarce.
-Additionally, we conducted an A-transfer study on MSD~\cite{zhang2022fdsnet} to assess pipeline portability to a second defect domain and to underscore the importance of domain-specific annotation quality. \end{itemize}
+Our main contributions, each designed with automation and scalability as first-order constraints, are: \begin{itemize} \item \textbf{SynSur:} An end-to-end pipeline for industrial defect synthesis and annotation that combines VLM-based prompt generation, LoRA-adapted diffusion, mask-guided inpainting, sample filtering, and automatic label derivation for detector training.
+To enable reproducibility, we will release the synthetic defect generation code and all data used in our evaluations upon acceptance of the paper. \item \textbf{Systematic ablation:} A systematic analysis of prompt construction, LoRA selection, and synthetic sample filtering on BSData~\cite{schlagenhauf2021industrial}, linking synthetic defect quality to downstream detection utility. \item \textbf{Evaluation \& domain transfer:} We evaluated our approach against baseline detectors that employ both CNN- and transformer-based architectures across combinations of real-only, synthetic-only, mixed, and union training regimes.
+Our results show that synthetic data is most effective as augmentation when real data is scarce. \end{itemize}